Family Trips

 • Mix one easy outing, like a lakeside picnic, with one structured experience, such as a guided nature walk.

-• Lakeside & mountains: calm water, hikes, open meadows - great for kids who need space to run.
+Lakeside and mountains: calm water, hikes, open meadows - great for kids who need space to run

-• Rural & cultural: farm contacts, local crafts, slow evenings - ideal for families who want meaningful down-time.
+Rural and cultural: farm contacts, local crafts, slow evenings - ideal for families who want meaningful down-time

 • Verify basic amenities, such as nearby pharmacies, especially when staying off-grid.